thinreports/thinreports-basic-editor/README.md

 ### How to rebuild script dependency

-If you edited `goog.require()` or `goog.provide()`, you have to run the following command in order to rebuild the dependency.
+If you have edited `goog.require()` or `goog.provide()`, you have to run the following command in order to rebuild the dependency.
 See [Finding Your Way around the Closure Library](https://developers.google.com/closure/library/docs/introduction) for learning the Closure Library Namespace.

     $ cd thinreports-editor
     $ rake dev:calcdeps